Skip to content

 (IRB#: IRB_00143531)

-The purpose of this study is to find the locations in the brain that are affected by Botox injections into the throat muscles in patients who have adductor-type laryngeal dystonia (also known as adductor spasmodic dysphonia).
-Participation in this study involves brain scans along with assessments of the voice muscles.
-Brain scans involve 1) laying still in a scanner while resting and speaking and 2) wearing a head cap while seated and reclined during speaking tasks.
+Voice Disorder Adductor Laryngeal Dystonia (also known as spasmodic dysphonia) causes the muscles in the larynx (voice box) to spasm, resulting in the vocal cords closing too much.
+This creates voice issues.
+This study wants to learn the places in the brain that are affected by this voice disorder and by its standard treatment (Botox injections into the throat muscles).
+People in this study will have brain scans along with assessments of the voice muscles.
+Brain scans involve lying still in a scanner while resting and speaking, and wearing a head cap while seated and reclined during speaking tasks.
 Assessment of voice muscles involves small needles inserted into muscles in the voice box.
-All procedures are well-tolerated by most people.
-Participants with laryngeal dystonia will have 4 brain scans (2 of each kind) and 2 voice muscle assessments over 1 Botox cycle (approximately 3-4 months).
-A second purpose of this study is to evaluate a specialized speech therapy program for treating laryngeal dystonia.
-Therapy will take place over 6 months (2 Botox cycles) and will incorporate in-person or virtual session along with home practice.
-Some participants may be eligible to participate by completing only some portions of the study.
+Participants with laryngeal dystonia will have up to 4 brain scans (2 of each kind) and 2 voice muscle assessments over 1 Botox cycle (about 3-4 months).
+Participants who are not treated with Botox will have brain and muscle assessments 1 time each.
+This study will also test a specialized speech therapy program for treating Laryngeal Dystonia.
+Therapy will take place over 6 months (2 Botox cycles) and will incorporate in-person or virtual sessions along with home practice.

 I AM INTERESTED